What does it mean to be stoic?

 Doesn’t this second approach feel more positive and productive?
 Both perceptions are entirely possible – you may even know someone who has viewed a divorce in a positive, or negative, light.
 These perceptions are also within our control.
 That’s what CBT, based in Stoic philosophy, teaches us.

 As Epictetus once said, “”It’s not the events that upset us, but our judgments about the events.”

 Stoicism isn’t perfect.
 When Reddit user ovenmarket asked the AskPhilosophy subreddit about the criticisms of stoicism, other Reddit users replied with their thoughts.
 Reddit is a great place to learn the influence of stoicism and other philosophies in modern psychology and everyday life.

 How to Learn More About Stoicism

 Of course, these practices are easier said than done.
 Negative emotions are hard to just abandon.
 Sometimes, feeling fearful, envious, or angry may even feel comforting.
 If we spend a lot of our time feeling negatively, the idea of stepping outside our emotions and choosing a more objective path could feel scary in itself.

 In the end, these practices can help you live a more positive, courageous, and fulfilling life.
-So as I wrap up this video, I want to share some other resources that can help you dive deeper into the ideas of both ancient and modern stoicism.
+I want to share some other resources that can help you dive deeper into the ideas of both ancient and modern stoicism.

 Classic books like Meditations by Marcus Aurelius, Discourses by Epictetus, and Letters from a Stoic by Seneca are three timeless books by the founders of this school of philosophy.
 The Daily Stoic is a collection of essays from all three.